-ESU is actively facilitating a more robust experience for the undergraduate students on our campus.
-Whether it’s crafting literature reviews or studying DNA with science professors, research experiences provide our students with lifelong knowledge that helps shape their personal career pathway.
+ESU actively facilitates a robust experience for its undergraduate students.
+Whether it’s crafting literature reviews or studying DNA with science professors, research experiences provide ESU students with lifelong knowledge that helps shape their personal career pathway.
 Mentored by professors who truly care, undergraduate students at ESU are inspired to make a difference in their communities through high-impact learning experiences.

-- The URC-PA poster Conference is an educational event allowing the undergraduate students enrolled in Pennsylvania’s colleges and universities to showcase their research talents to the Commonwealth’s key decision-makers.
+The URC-PA poster Conference is an educational event allowing undergraduate students enrolled in Pennsylvania’s colleges and universities to showcase their research talents to the Commonwealth’s key decision-makers.
 All fields of research are encouraged.
 As a participant, you will spend the day in the Pennsylvania Capitol Building, share experiences and ideas with your counterparts from other schools, and enlighten your state legislators on the topics that are important to you and our society.
 When possible, a visit to either the Senate or House Chamber is part of the day’s events.
-The date of the 16th Annual URC - PA is April 17, 2018.

-- The CUR 2018 Posters on the Hill, Washington D.C.: The Council on Undergraduate Research accepted submissions for the 22nd annual Poster on the Hill event in Washington, D.C. from September 6, 2017 to November 1, 2017.
+CUR Posters on the Hill, Washington D.C.: The Council on Undergraduate Research accepts submissions for an annual Poster on the Hill event in Washington, D.C.
 This is a competitive event, giving students the opportunity to showcase their research to congressional members, meet with their representatives, and learn about advocacy for undergraduate research.
-The date for the 2018 event will be announced shortly.

-- Pennsylvania Academy of Science has funds available to support undergraduate student research in the natural, physical, or social sciences.
+The Pennsylvania Academy of Science offers grants to support undergraduate student research in the natural, physical, or social sciences.
 Grants are typically for $500 or less.